Getting the Most From Virtual Parenting Time During the Pandemic or From a Distance

 To actually spark a conversation, you need to go beyond routine questions like “How was school today?”
 Most children love the opportunity to talk about their hobbies and interests.
 Ask them what sorts of games, toys, and projects they have been enjoying lately.
 It is perfectly fine if you do not know much about their interests since many kids appreciate the chance to explain their passions to an adult.
 Try to share a little from your day-to-day life as well.
 Simple things like pictures of the ducks you saw outside can help children feel like they understand and are involved in your life.

-Consider How to Connect Via Video With Toddlers and Infants
+Consider How to Connect Via Video Parenting Time With Toddlers and Infants

 If your child is under 4 or 5, video calls may take a bit of extra work.
 Children as young as 8 months have been shown to enjoy video calls, even though they do not fully understand what is going on.
 One of the secrets to having rewarding video calls is knowing how to adjust your behavior to suit your child’s needs.
 First, you’ll need to be patient and expect your child to get through a few sessions before they start to really interact via video chat.